acelaya/doctrine-enum-type/README.md

 }
 ```

-If you want something more specific, like a MySQL enum, you have two options, depending on which one of the two previous approach you decided to use.
+If you want something more specific, like a MySQL enum, you have two options, depending on which one of the previous two approaches you decided to use.

 #### While using PhpEnumType